-- This model superimposes a jump component on a diffusion component. - The diffusion component is the familiar geometric Brownian motion. - The jump component is composed of lognormal jumps driven by a Poisson process. - It models the sudden changes in the stock price because of the arrival of important new information.
+- This model superimposes a jump component on a diffusion component. - The diffusion component is the familiar geometric Brownian motion. - The jump component is composed of lognormal jumps driven by a Poisson process. - It models the rare but large changes in the stock price because of the arrival of important new information.^a